godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyUsageFlags<enum_@GlobalScope_PropertyUsageFlags>` **PROPERTY_USAGE_HIGH_END_GFX** = ``2097152``

-The property is only shown in the editor if modern renderers are supported (GLES3 is excluded).
+The property is only shown in the editor if modern renderers are supported (the Compatibility rendering method is excluded).

 .. _class_@GlobalScope_constant_PROPERTY_USAGE_NODE_PATH_FROM_SCENE_ROOT: